Insurance Claims in Fargo, ND

 What Do You Do After a Car Accident?

 AARP recommends keeping calm, documenting everything for insurance claims, and calling the police after an accident.
-In fact, under North Dakota Code, you must notify the Fargo Police Department immediately if the accident involves injury, death, or property damage of at least $4,000.
+In fact, under the North Dakota Code, you must notify the Fargo Police Department immediately if the accident involves injury, death, or property damage of at least $4,000.
 The North Dakota Highway Patrol states that this amount was increased from $1,000 effective August 1, 2019.
 If the accident occurs outside Fargo, you can contact the Cass County Sheriff or the North Dakota Highway Patrol.

 Your next step is to call your insurance company.
 According to WalletHub, North Dakota is a no-fault state.
 This means your insurance company pays for your medical bills no matter who caused the crash.
 It is difficult, but not impossible, to sue another driver in a no-fault state.
 Consequently, you should still avoid discussing fault with anyone except your Fargo insurance attorney.